-J. Fault Current
+H. Fault Current

 Xcel Energy's protective equipment fault current capability is based on the use of equipment with greater capability than the maximum fault current available at a location.
-The Customer's equipment capability must exceed the maximum fault current available.
-The exact value of available fault current depends upon location and circuit configuration and will be determined in the Interconnection Facilities studies.
-The Customer must work closely with Xcel Energy at the time of the interconnection design to determine the available fault current at the specific location of interconnection.
+The Interconnection Party's equipment capability must exceed the maximum fault current available.
+On the Xcel Energy System, this value may be over 63,000 amps.
+The exact value of available fault current depends upon location and circuit configuration and will be determined in the Facilities Study.
+The Interconnection Party must work closely with Xcel Energy at the time of the interconnection design to determine the available fault current at the specific location of interconnection.
 In addition this value may increase over time due to growth and changes in the interconnected power system.
-Therefore, the Customer should make accommodations for reasonable increases in fault current in designing its Facility.
+Therefore, the Interconnection Party should make accommodations for reasonable increases in fault current in designing its Facility.